You read that right. Don't use it!

 This means that if there was a single PHP file executed there would be 11 file system reads and 19 file system stats.
 These are the numbers we really want to pay attention to.
 They tell us what the server must do.

 We need to be honest.
 No WordPress site has one PHP file and three images needed for each page load.
 We load lots of image, CSS, and JS files for every page.

 For sake of argument let's look at a real WordPress website out in the wild.

 Example: On a Real Website

-We will look at a page that comes from a major marketing agency that provides "SEO".
-We will leave them unnamed.
+We will look at a page that comes from a very average but very real website.
 The website is built with WordPress and has a .htaccess file in the site root directory.

 Here are all of the file quantities by type served for one blog post.